DenizParlak/hayat/README.md

 - Ensure Kubernetes web UI / Dashboard is disabled.
 - Ensure `Automatic node repair` is enabled for Kubernetes Clusters.
 - Ensure Automatic node upgrades is enabled on Kubernetes Engine Clusters nodes.
+- Ensure Container-Optimized OS (cos) is used for Kubernetes Engine Clusters Node image.
+- Ensure Basic Authentication is disabled on Kubernetes Engine Clusters.

 # Requirements